By Vanessa Fagard on 11/13/20 1:15 PM

 We are all in this together, and many companies realize this by supporting smaller entities to ensure the industry's health is not compromised further than it already is.
 Thus, give it a chance - talk to them and see if you can meet in the middle.

-If you can not get anywhere with negotiating, make full use of your suppliers' lease or insurance payment terms, but do not pay late.
+If you can't get anywhere with negotiating, make full use of your suppliers' lease or insurance payment terms, but do not pay late.

 What we see to be practiced is also sending a letter to the European policymakers requesting industry support, but also requesting this at a local level.

 Many governments have already taken actions and adjusted measures regarding taxes and other payment obligations.
-In the Netherlands, for example, provinces are starting to set up their own crisis funds.
+In the Netherlands, for example, provinces started to set up their own crisis funds since March.

 Get in contact with the industry lobbies and associations and inform yourself about possibilities.
 Have one of your employees focused on this to find the right niches and rules that will apply, and ultimately secure your survival.

-We can also recommend joining support groups - such as the IAAPA EMEA Information Exchange Group to, to stay updated and talk to individuals and companies who are facing similar difficulties, and learn from how they are handling them.
+We can also recommend joining support groups - such as the IAAPA EMEA Information Exchange Group, to stay updated and talk to individuals and companies who are facing similar difficulties, and learn from how they are handling them.

 - Review your cost structures